Allperestroika

 Another strong project was the so-called Abalkin-Ryzhkov program, named after the economist Lev Abalkin and the USSR Prime Minister Nikolai Ryzhkov, who actively supported it.
 Thus, competition developed between two main economic programs: Abalkina-Ryzhkov (more conservative) and Yavlinsky-Shatalin (more reformist).
 This phenomenon has received the name in history - "the war of programs".
 The official start to the program was given on July 27, 1990, when Mikhail Gorbachev and Boris Yeltsin signed a joint instruction to develop a "500 days program".
 In this case, the mix of the Gorbachev's reformist attitude and the popularity of Yeltsin was very useful for that project.

-First of all, it should be said that the name "500 days program" was not official.
-The official title of the document was "Transition to Market: Concept and Program".
-Clarification about a certain number of days was attached later.
-Next, we should dwell on the main points of this program, i.e. actually what she suggested.
+First and foremost, it should be noted that the title "Program 500 Days" was not official.
+The official title of the document was "Transition to the Market: Concept and Program."
+The specification of a certain number of days was later added as a kind of marker.
+Next, it is important to focus on the provisions of this program and what it proposed.

 It is clear that in order to sell something, you need to at least roughly estimate the value of what is being sold.
 Accordingly, the sale of state property required a well-conducted inventory process.
 The program stipulated how the inventory was to be carried out and which authorities were to be carried out.
 Local Councils were aimed to play a key role in the assessment process.